Germany and Italy align on EU policy, Britain set for showdown

 “No one is asking to revise the pact but to use the rules to their maximum,” he told la Repubblica newspaper.

-Italy takes over the EU’s rotating presidency for six months in July, determined to re-energize the union and change the way it works.
+Italy takes over the EU’s rotating presidency six months in July, determined to reenergize the union and change the way it works.
 In a speech to parliament on Tuesday, Renzi, 39, said he was fed up with the EU acting like a “nagging old aunt”.

+Asked who Renzi saw as his natural allies in overhauling the EU machinery, a senior Italian diplomat said France, Britain and Germany all had reason to share Renzi’s view and had to one extent or another given their support.

+Going against the European grain, Cameron has waged a vocal campaign against Juncker, 59, casting him as an old-school federalist who does not have the skill or energy to breathe new life into the EU.

 British Europe Minister David Lidington said choosing the Commission president from among those leading candidates risked making the EU executive a “creature of the European Parliament”.

-Herman Van Rompuy, president of the European Council and chairman of EU summits, is determined to secure Juncker’s nomination before the meeting ends on Friday, even if it means a vote that leaves Britain isolated and defeated.
+Herman Van Rompuy, president of the European Council and chairman of EU summits, is determined to secure Juncker’s nomination before the summit ends on Friday, even if it means a vote that leaves Britain isolated and defeated.
+[ID:nL6N0P54BG]

+Normally EU leaders take decisions by consensus.
+But because Cameron is holding firm and demanding a vote, a showdown looks increasingly likely.

 It would be the second time Britain has been left on the margins on a critical EU issue in the past three years, having been one of only two countries to veto new budget rules for the euro zone at the end of 2011.